-RISK ID HAZARD RISK DESCRIPTION (What could go wrong?)
-PROBABIILITY RATING IMPACT RATING GROSS RISK LEVEL K CONTROLS ADDITIONAL RECOMMENDED CONTROL ACTIONS RISK OWNER REVIEW TERM Communication issues during event Poor quality experience for all Unlikely Moderate Clear communication prior to the event.
+CPSSA-Since 1900 Valitable RISK ID HAZARD RISK DESCRIPTION (What could go wrong?)
+PROBABIILITY RATING IMPACT RATING GROSS RISK LEVEL CONTROLS NET RISK LEVEL ADDITIONAL RECOMMENDED CONTROL ACTIONS RISK OWNER REVIEW TERM Onset of severe weather Increased risk of physical injury due to adverse weather.
+Possible Moderate Checking the weather forecast regularly leading up to the day, deciding on the day to cancel if needed PSC Prior to event/review decision after Road use for bike and run course Increased risk of health and safety for participants Possible Medium PSC to communicate with schools prior to Triathlon around the safety on the road for participants during their bike and run.
+PSC to have marshals spread out evenly on the road course.
+Low Schools to have a discussion with students before coming to event PSC Schools Prior and after event Substandard surfaces Risk of injury to participants Possible Moderate Checking the track when course is marked for any course hazards Marshal any particularly dangerous areas or use cones if needed to mark off an area PSC Prior and during event Communication issues during event Poor quality experience for all Unlikely Moderate Clear communication prior to the event.
 Marshals have event manager cell number.
+Walkie talkies spaced out on course.
 Event Manager During and end of event Inadequate crowd control Poorer quality experience for participants, with negative impact on the event Unlikely Moderate Clear communication with schools of what is expected of children and their behaviour at the event Have information clear for sports co coordinators to find.
-Everything will be available on our website PSC Prior to event Insufficient first aid cover Increased risk of health and safety for participants Possible Moderate Clear & concise sharing of responsibilities for all schools, St John and Primary Sports Canterbury St John is on site for the entirety of event.
-If an ambulance is called to NPW, a 'spotter' must be sent to the Augustine Drive entrance to meet and escort ambulance to athletics track.
-PSC Prior to event and after event Negligent volunteers/marshals Negative impact on participants during event Unlikely Low Clear communication with schools prior to event of what is expected of volunteers and the responsibilities they have PSC Prior to event Equipment Increased risk of health and safety for Possible Moderate Clear and concise sharing of expectations for officials on PSC During event
+Everything will be available on our PSC Prior to event

+CPSSA - Since 1900 Canterbu RISK ID HAZARD RISK DESCRIPTION (What could go wrong?)
+PROBABIILITY RATING IMPACT RATING GROSS RISK LEVEL CONTROLS NET RISK LEVEL ADDITIONAL RECOMMENDED CONTROL ACTIONS RISK OWNER REVIEW TERM website Insufficient first aid cover Increased risk of health and safety for participants Possible Moderate Clear & concise sharing of responsibilities for all schools, St John and Primary Sports Canterbury St John is on site for the entirety of event PSC Negligent volunteers/marshals Negative impact on participants during event Unlikely Low Clear communication with schools prior to event of what is expected of volunteers and the responsibilities they have PSC Prior to event Event Transport Potential injury while getting to and from event venue Possible Moderate Clear communication around car parking.
+Entry and exit.
+Careful selection of vehicles and people involved in transport.
+Schools Prior to event